 Learn how to protect and preserve assets from the costs of long-term care.
 This course is not only for seniors, but family members of seniors who may be called upon to deal with these issues.
 You will learn about how to qualify for helpful governmental programs, leverage Medicaid to protect your own assets, and the steps you should be taking now before the crises hits.
 These concepts will be covered: long-term care insurance, the essential estate planning documents, and health insurance under the Health Care Reform Act.
 The course is co-instructed by an Elder Law Attorney and a Certified Financial Planner.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.

 How does your money grow?
 How does the market work?
 Would you like to learn about ways to generate more income, reduce taxes, or protect your assets from inflation?
 Learn the four most common mistakes that people make and ways to avoid them.
 Emphasis is on real-life examples of success with tax free bonds, stocks, and mutual funds.
 Recent changes in the tax law will be covered.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.

 A stock market crash could happen anytime, and it takes years to recover.
 What have we learned from past events to help us plan for a better future?
 Investors seeking to protect their life savings from a sudden market decline will look at different strategies and tools to reduce risk and preserve savings.

 Get the nuts and bolts of how to hammer out your future!
-Learn from a panel discussion about the tools and resources for the aging continuum of care: topics include elder law case studies, geriatric care management, long term insurance, income generation and distribution strategies, private duty healthcare, home modification, real estate, and move coordination.
+Learn from a panel discussion about the tools and resources for the aging continuum of care: topics include elder law case studies, geriatric care management, long term insurance, income generation and distribution strategies, private duty healthcare, home modification, and real estate and move coordination.